Start Your Love Affair With Lawn Stripes

 - Lift and turn: every time you come to the end of a row, make sure you lift the mower deck as high as it will possibly go and then turn.
 To keep the rows straight and the pattern perfect, make sure you hug the stripe you just made, but going the opposite way (obviously).

-- For diamonds: this one is a little trickier but, essentially, you just need to line your mower up so that it is facing at a 45 degree angle and then put stripes into your lawn before repeating in the same way you would do the chequered pattern.
+- For diamonds: this one is a little trickier but, essentially, you just need to line your mower up so that it is facing at a 45 degree angle.
+Then put stripes into your lawn before repeating in the same way you would do the chequered pattern.

 - The big finale: always finish by mowing a strip all the way around the edge of your lawn.
 Trust us, this will give your garden a much more polished look.